Gearbox-protocol/dev-docs/pages/bots/limit-orders.md

 We need to implement a `LimitOrderBot` contract which should
 * allow users to submit and cancel limit sell orders in arbitrary credit managers;
 * allow users to specify the trigger price if they want to place a stop-limit order;
-* allow arbitrary accounts to execute the order by providing order identifier and multicall;
+* allow arbitrary accounts to execute the order by providing the order identifier and multicall;
 * validate that provided multicall sells the correct amount of input token at a price equal to or better than the specified limit price;
 * validate that provided multicall doesn't perform unintended actions like stealing tokens or manipulating the account's debt.